yetanalytics/datasim/README.md

 The purpose of DATASIM is to provide DoD distributed learning stakeholders the ability to simulate learning activities and generate the resulting xAPI statements at scale both in order to benchmark and stress-test the design of applications with the Total Learning Architecture and to provide stakeholders a way to evaluate the implementation of xAPI data design using the xAPI Profile specification.
 Ultimately, DATASIM can be used to support conformance testing of applications across the future learning ecosystem.

+DATASIM is funded by the Advanced Distributed Learning Initiative at US DoD.

+This documentation and repository refer to the simulation engine of DATASIM, which will run as a standalone CLI, and may also be deployed as a REST API.
+For the User Interface (which interacts with the API) please see https://github.com/yetanalytics/datasim-ui.

 ## Usage

-### Inputs
+### Simulation Inputs

 The inputs to DATASIM consist of four parts, each represented by JSON.
 They are as follows:

 #### xAPI Profile

 A valid xAPI Profile is required for DATASIM to generate xAPI Statements.
 You can learn more about the xAPI Profile Specification [here](https://github.com/adlnet/xapi-profiles).
+This input can either be a single Profile JSON-LD document or an array of JSON-LD format profiles.
+At this time all referenced concepts in a Profile must be included in the input.
+For instance if in "Profile A" I have a Pattern that references a Statement Template found in "Profile B", both Profiles must be included in an array as the Profile input.

 #### Actors